Name | McIntyre-Binkhorst Irrigating Cannula |

 iris retractor, posterior surface for capsule polishing, 23-gauge, 1" (2.5 cm)Â Graether Collar Button is a useful tool in a variety of anterior chamber procedures.
 The button is used to gently grip the iris tissue and pull to enlarge the pupil.
 Both straight and angled models are available depending on surgical preference.

-Scheie Anterior Chamber Cannula
+Bracken Anterior Chamber Cannula

 SKU:

-blunt, 27-gauge, 3/4" (2.0 cm)Scheie Anterior Chamber Cannula is a frequently used tool in cataract extraction procedures.
+curved, 19-gauge, overall length excluding hub 13/16" (2.1 cm) Â Bracken Anterior Chamber Cannula is a frequently used tool in cataract extraction procedures.
 The small gauge cannula is nimble enough to fit into a small limbal incision accessing the anterior chamber.
 It may be used to aspirate fluid within the anterior chamber exposing the lens capsule.
+The curved nature of the shaft assures minimal surgical obstruction.

 SKU: